 Teaching exam periods:

-This course starts in the January block.
-This course has teaching in the January block and evaluation in the Spring parallel.
+This course starts in January block.
+This course has teaching/evaluation in January block, .

 Course frequency: Annually

 What is the purpose of IPR?
 Introduction to the fundamental understanding of innovations novelty, inventiveness and industrial usefulness.
 Introduction to the fundamentals of the patent application process.
 Design, trade mark and copyright when, where and how to apply.
 Business agreements: license- , confindentiality- and collaboration agreements.
 Commercialisation of IPR.

 The course aims at giving the students the ability to read, analyse and practise the fundamental principles of intellectual property rights, IPR.
 The students should be able to handle the fundamental theory of trademarks, design, patents and business agreements (but also copyright and geographical rights).
 The skills should be demonstrated as essential elements in the development of new products and services.

 The course is based on active participation by the students during the lectures and problem solving - and participation in a case situation.